Skip to content

 RadicalExecutionBackend

-RadicalExecutionBackend(resources: Dict, raptor_config: Optional[Dict] = None)
+RadicalExecutionBackend(resources: dict, raptor_config: Optional[dict] = None)

 Bases: BaseExecutionBackend